 In 1878, a division occurred within the parish of St. Vincent de Paul, 2 when German-speaking Catholics desired a Catholic school.
 6a Organized by Father Otto Jair, O.F.M. on January 27, Our Lady of Perpetual Help was formed in Sedamsville.
 It was made official on May 12, 1878.
 1

-Frequent flooding required relocation, and property was purchased along Steiner Avenue for a new church.
-On June 10, 1888, the cornerstone was laid for the new building.
-The new church, designed in the Gothic Revival style, was dedicated on May 5, 1889.
+Frequent flooding required relocation, and property was acquired along Steiner Avenue for a new church.
+The cornerstone was laid for the new sanctuary on June 10, 1888.
+Designed in the Gothic Revival style, the new Our Lady of Perpetual Help was dedicated on May 5, 1889.
 1 2

-In 1890-91, a new parsonage was constructed and the old residence was reused as a house for the Sisters who taught in the parochial school.
+In 1890-91, a new parsonage was constructed, and the old residence was reused as a house for the Sisters who taught in the parochial school.
 1 A new three-story school structure was constructed in 1907.

-John Klosterman purchased Our Lady of Perpetual Help from the Archdiocese of Cincinnati in 1995.
+John Klosterman purchased the Our Lady of Perpetual Help building from the Archdiocese of Cincinnati in 1995.
 Klosterman, along with his partner Jim Grawe, owned many properties in the neighborhood.
 They had hoped for city and private financing to remake Sedamsville from a low-income to an upscale neighborhood.

 The Sedamsville Building Committee requested to the city in the fall of 2010 that the deteriorating church be demolished, citing that the property had become a blight and a safety hazard.
 8 A few days before the demolition date, Klosterman and the Cincinnati Preservation Association struck a deal that would give the group two years to stabilize the church and market it nationally for resale.

-In April 2012, the city funded $200,000 in repairs to the steeple, board up the damaged windows, repair a collapsed balcony and shore up the interior floor.
+In April 2012, the city funded $200,000 in repairs to the steeple, board up the damaged windows, repair a collapsed balcony, and shore up the interior floor.
 9